 Consideration of these key findings may help policy-makers and stakeholders consider the questions and issues that will inform their UA policy evaluation and development.

-- For more detailed examination of the topics covered in this chapter, see relevant thematic sections on the Digital Regulation Platform. ↑
+- For more detailed examination of the topics covered in this chapter, see relevant articles in this thematic section. ↑

 - COVID-19 Crisis: Broadband Commission Agenda for Action for Faster and Better Recovery, available here. ↑

 Alliance for Affordable Internet.
 2015.
 Universal Access and Service Funds in the Broadband Era: The Collective Investment Imperative.
 Washington, DC: A4AI. http://a4ai.org/wp-content/uploads/2015/03/A4AI-USAFs-2015_Final-v.2.pdf.

 Alliance for Affordable Internet.
 2019.
 2019 Affordability Report.
 Washington, DC: A4AI. https://1e8q3q16vyc81g8l3h3md6q5f5e-wpengine.netdna-ssl.com/wp-content/uploads/2019/10/A4AI_2019_AR_Screen_AW.pdf.